 You should not commit to an aftercare plan without first reflecting on all the wins you have garnered from all the sessions you have been involved in while in rehab.

-Over 90% of people who enrol for detox make it.
+The win rate for detox itself, is tremendous at over 90%.
 It would be unusual for an individual to undergo prescribed detox in a supervised residential setting, and not complete the detox.

 Success rates of rehab, in the long term, will vary, since the individual themselves is responsible for their long-term recovery.